-The University of Missouri’s Coulter Translational Partnership Program today awarded five grants totaling $409,000 to help promising medical discoveries make the transition from laboratory research to commercial investment and direct patient care.
+The University of Missouri’s Coulter Biomedical Accelerator Program today awarded five grants totaling $409,000 to help promising medical discoveries make the transition from laboratory research to commercial investment and direct patient care.

-“The Coulter Translational Partnership Program is truly a testament to the depth and breadth of collaborative research performed at the University of Missouri,” said Alexander Cartwright, chancellor of the University of Missouri.
+“The Coulter Biomedical Accelerator Program is truly a testament to the depth and breadth of collaborative research performed at the University of Missouri,” said Alexander Cartwright, chancellor of the University of Missouri.
 “It brings our experts in engineering, medicine and business together to deliver practical solutions to real medical problems to advance the health of Missourians, the nation and the world.”

 The five interdisciplinary research teams that received grants this year include faculty members from the MU College of Engineering and the MU School of Medicine.
 The grants will fund research projects including:

 - The development of an easy-to-use tool to screen, diagnose and monitor the treatment of knee ligament injuries